Lincoln Park: Animal sanctuaries

 Further north in the park, in the Lake View neighborhood (3600 N), there is the Bill Jarvis Migratory Bird Sanctuary (41°56′56″N 87°38′26″W; formerly, Lincoln Park Addison Migratory Bird Sanctuary).
 First landscaped and constructed with limited public access in the 1920s, under the leadership of the Chicago Academy of Sciences, its spring is supplied with city water to mimic a natural lake marsh environment, with attendant forest and meadow environments.

 Most of its 7 acres area is entirely fenced around to preserve the habitat from human encroachment.
 Instead, a nature trail and a viewing platform are at its surrounding perimeter.
 During the 1940s, its Park District caretakers lost funding and the site was padlocked.
 In 1968, the entire site was almost bulldozed for golf course development but its Lake View neighbors, including Bill Jarvis, led a successful campaign to save and restore it.
 Today it hosts more than 150 species of birds, including six species of herons, like the black crowned night heron; wood ducks; woodcock; hawks; yellow-billed cuckoos; hummingbirds; thrushes; vireos; 34 species of warblers; and 18 native species of sparrows.
 In addition, small mammals such as rabbit, opossum, raccoon, and occasionally fox and coyote make their home there.

 In the Uptown neighborhood (4400 N; 41°57′48″N 87°38′00″W), there is the 15 acre Montrose Point Bird Sanctuary (including "The Magic Hedge").
 During the Cold War, Montrose point, which juts out into Lake Michigan, was used by the United States Army as a Nike missile base.
 The Army camouflaged their missile launchers and barracks behind honeysuckle hedges.
 When the Army left in the 1970s, bird watchers noticed how the honeysuckle attracted birds.
 They successfully lobbied the park district for a new preserve.
 After extensive replanting, the site supports woodland, tall prairie, and lake dune habitat that annually attracts tens of thousands of migratory birds of more than 300 different species.
+The Uptown Natural Area, opened in 2022, features nature trails through six acres of native prairie and savanna.